tonymmm1/vmangos-docker/README.md

 * Website config: 	/web

 ### Step 2:
 #### a).
-Run setup.py for creating containers and for managing this project.Default flags are already applied and a help menu can be shown.
+Run setup.py for creating containers and for managing this project.
+Default flags are already applied and a help menu can be shown.

 ```
 chmod +x